Quantum LDPC codes from intersecting subsets: Conclusion and future work

 One direction for future work concerns algorithms that prescribe a corretion based on the syndrome.
 Since intersecting subset codes have connections to classical LDPC, polar, and Reed-Muller codes, there are many possible low-complexity decoding algorithms that can potentially be applied.
 It would be interesting to evaluate the various options empirically and to determine which gives the best performance.

 A second direction for future work concerns the performance of intersecting subset codes when used on noisy near term quantum hardware.
-As pointed out in section \ref{sec:PropertiesOfGeneralCSSconstruction}, intersecting subset codes have built-in redundancy in the syndrome measurements, and this could potentially allow the simultaneous correction of data and syndrome errors, a topic that has recently received attention in \cite{ashikhmin2020quantumdatasyndrome,nemec2023quantumdatasyndrome}.
-More research is needed to investigate this possibility.
+As already explained, for a large subfamily of intersecting subset codes it is possible to calculate the distances for both data and syndrome errors, and to construct a large number of interesting examples.
+A next step could be an investigation of the behavior of these examples under the standard error model for fault tolerance, in which each elementary gate in the syndrome measurement circuit is followed by independent Pauli errors.

+A third direction for future work concerns further exploration of the structure of intersecting subset codes.
+As explained in the introduction, the code design was inspired by the relation between Gallager's LDPC codes and classical products of single parity check codes.
+There was no a priori reason to expect the connection to Reed-Muller codes in section \ref{sec:SpecialCase} or the two examples of intersecting subset codes that turn out to also be toric codes.
+These coincidences indicate that intersecting subset codes have rich and interesting structure that may hold further surprises.